 Q: To what extent are background investigations more challenging in a cross-border or multi-jurisdictional context?
 How can these additional challenges be overcome or avoided?

-Q: Once the background investigation results are collated, what are the key points to analyse?
+Q: Once the background investigation results are collated, what are the key points to analysing?

-Anjum: If red flags are uncovered, the best way to proceed is to investigate further to understand discrepancies.
+Anjum: If red flags are uncovered, the best way to further investigate is to understand discrepancies.
 For example, suppose you are conducting background screening on a potential employee, and something comes up in their criminal record, rather than eliminating them from consideration.
-In that case, you should ensure that there was not an error in your background check, investigate the discrepancy and gather all relevant information and ask the person to explain what you found and why they did not disclose it.
+In that case, you should ensure that there was no error in your background check, investigate the discrepancy, gather all relevant information, and ask the person to explain what you found and why they did not disclose it.
 They might have an explanation that affects your decision process.
 In other words, do not overlook potential talent.
 According to Nacro, more than 11 million people in the UK have a criminal record – that’s 1 in 3 men – however, just over half of these had been convicted on only one occasion, and 85% were convicted before they were 30 years old.
 Not all of those have a prison record, however.
 Most convictions are for motoring offences, such as speeding or unpaid tickets.

 Q: What essential advice would you offer to companies on developing internal policies and processes to combat fraud? should intensive background investigations form part of their standard procedures?

 Anjum: Intensive background investigations should be a part of an organisation’s standard procedures.
-It should be part of a greater risk management plan, be set forth as written policy that owners and director approve, and be reviewed and understood by management and other relevant personnel.
+It should be part of a greater risk management plan, be set forth as written policy that owners and directors approve, and be reviewed and understood by management and other relevant personnel.
 Engage risk management professionals when developing your policies and procedures.
 They can help tailor a plan based o your organisation.
-Key questions to address should include; who will implement the plan, how an investigation is conducted, who evaluates and reports the results, and so on.
-Sometimes organisations put forth a thorough, excellent programme for background investigations and then, six months or a year later, nobody is following it.
-The key to success is following through with it and making sure your entire organisation understands the process and why it is so important.
+Key questions to address should include; who will implement the plan, how an investigation is conducted, who evaluates and reports the results, etc. Sometimes organisations put forth a thorough, excellent programme for background investigations and then, six months or a year later, nobody is following it.
+The key to success is following through with it and ensuring your entire organisation understands the process and why it is so important.
 The security of your company depends on effective risk management.

 The security of your company depends on effective risk management

-Background investigations are critical to any company’s success because working with qualified, honest and hard-working employees and other businesses is an integral part of thriving in the business community.
+Background investigations are critical to any company’s success because working with qualified, honest and hard-working employees and other businesses is integral to thriving in the business community.
 What you don’t know can hurt you, and the simple act of one bad decision can result in an unprecedented loss for your company.